grommet/grommet/src/js/components/Box/README.md

 **border**

-Include a border. 'between' will place a border in the gap between child
+Include a border. 'between' will place a border in the gap between
-      elements.
-You must have a 'gap' to use 'between'. 'border' is a boolean value and when set to true will apply borders to all sides.
+      child elements.
+You must have a 'gap' to use 'between'.

 ```
 boolean